coderabbitai/coderabbit-docs/docs/guides/prompt-customization.md

 ## Abstract Syntax Tree (AST) instructions

 :::note
-**Deep dive into AST patterns and AST-Grep rules**
+**Deep dive into AST patterns and ast-grep rules**
  - AST patterns [wikipedia](https://en.wikipedia.org/wiki/Abstract_syntax_tree)
- - AST-grep [official documentation](https://ast-grep.github.io/guide/rule-config.html) for detailed guides.
+ - ast-grep [official documentation](https://ast-grep.github.io/guide/rule-config.html) for detailed guides.
 :::

-This section explains how to add custom code review instructions using AST-Grep rules.
-AST-Grep is a tool used for searching code using abstract syntax trees (AST) patterns.
+This section explains how to add custom code review instructions using ast-grep rules. ast-grep is a tool used for searching code using abstract syntax trees (AST) patterns.

-By default, you can add AST-Grep rules by following these steps:
+By default, you can add ast-grep rules by following these steps:
 1. Create a folder that keeps all the ast-grep rules in your project directory.
-2. Add individual `.yaml` files for each AST-Grep rule within the newly created folder.
+2. Add individual `.yaml` files for each ast-grep rule within the newly created folder.
-3. Ensure that each `.yaml` file contains the necessary AST-Grep rule configurations.
+3. Ensure that each `.yaml` file contains the necessary ast-grep rule configurations.
 4. Ensure that all rules contains a `message` property, that will be used in the review process.
 5. Add the rules folder to the `.coderabbit.yml` file under `tools.ast-grep` configuration.